ily123/blizzard_api/README.md

     ├── blizzard_api.py            # module with fetch/parse logic
     ├── blizzard_credentials.py    # authorization module
     ├── mplusdb.py                 # database connector
-    ├── populate_realm_table.py    # <<< not sure if this is needed
     ├── README.md
     ├── requirements.txt
-    ├── summarize.py               # script to create / update / export summary data
+    ├── summarize.py               # script to create / update / export summary data in the DB
-    ├── tasks.py                   # high-level pipeline to populate the DB with data └── utils.py                   # utility methods
+    ├── tasks.py                   # high-level methods that compose the pipeline
+    └── utils.py                   # utility methods
 ```

-## Prerequisite: MySQL database
+## Prerequisite: MySQL server
-The code in this repo talks to a MySQL database, and the database has to be set up first.
-How you do that is up to you.
-Here is the guide I used to set up a local MySQL database.
-And here is the guide to any number of cloud solutions "GOOGLE: set up MySQL database in the cloud."
+The code sits on top of a MySQL RDMS.
 The version I am using locally for development is:

 ```
 Ver 8.0.21 for Linux on x86_64 (MySQL Community Server - GPL)